IBM-DSE/ClickStreamAnalysis/README.md

 Sample Notebooks demonstrate the use case of clickstream analysis with IBM Db2 Event Store using Scala APIs to ingest and analyze web event data.
-Credit goes to [Siva Anne](https://github.com/orgs/IBM-DSE/people) for the original Jupyter Notebooks.
+Credit goes to [Siva Anne](https://github.com/annesiva) of the [IBM Data Science Elite Team](https://github.com/orgs/IBM-DSE) for the original Jupyter Notebooks.

 <!--
 Available in a free developer edition and an enterprise edition that